If you tackled the fastest way to save and are now looking for more ways to go from broke, try your hand at these next suggestions.

 Go Save Some Money!

 If you follow these suggestions you should be well on your way to saving money, in spite of your broke status.
-It may take time to build up your data so you can make better-informed spending decision, but while the data helps, it isn’t everything.
+It may take time to build up your data so you can make better-informed spending decisions, but while the data helps, it isn’t everything.
 I have years of data in YNAB…but data only goes so far.

 Be deliberate in your spending and you’ll be saving your way out of broke in no time.